 My visit to Gators and Friends was made possible by the Shreveport-Bossier Tourist Bureau.

-Surprisingly, there aren’t many other places to go ziplining in Louisiana aside from Gators and Friends.
-The only other location currently available is Soaring Spirits, in the north central Louisiana town of Ruston.
+Surprisingly, there are only a couple other places to go ziplining in Louisiana aside from Gators and Friends.